1995 R&D 100 Award Submissions

 In the past, PEPs have been destroyed by means of detonation and/or open burning, practices that have come under increasing scrutiny for their human risks and environmental consequences.
-Several states have banned them and others are considering bans.
+Several states have banned them, and others are considering bans.
 Our technology offers a safe, environmentally clean alternative.
-With the dismantlement of weapons under way both in the United States and abroad, large volumes of energetic materials will have to be disposed of; our new technology offers a safe, clean and inexpensive disposal process.
+With the dismantlement of weapons underway both in the United States and abroad, large volumes of energetic materials will have to be disposed; our new technology offers a safe, clean, and inexpensive disposal process.

 The Sonication Extraction SLM is a standardized instrument for automating soil sample analysis as specified by requirements of the Environmental Protection Agency for organic analyte sample preparation.
 It will be used to extract contaminants such as semivolatile organics like PCBs from soil samples and filter media.
 This SLM can be either operated in a stand-alone mode or integrated with other SLMs to automate a full analytical method in a standardized fashion.
 The Sonication Extraction SLM provides accurate data and facilitates rapid sample analysis.
 It is user friendly and has been hardened for transportation and operation at remote sites.

 The primary use of the Sonication Extraction SLM is to prepare solid samples like soil for analysis by gas chromatography.
 It can be readily integrated into larger, standardized contamination analysis systems that have been designed to execute regulated EPA methods.